heynicejacket/dzi-builder/README.md

 The [first map](https://embers.nicejacket.cc/known-eilarun.html) I converted into a functioning DZI was a pain.
-My map was massive, with a ton of detail; I used 59 artboards to make 58 unique files, and, to fill out a square, a 59th generic "ocean" tile to fill in empty ocean areas that was making the Illustrator file nearly impossible to load.
+My map was massive, with a ton of detail; I used 59 artboards to make 58 unique files, and, to fill out a square, a 59th generic "ocean" tile to fill in empty ocean areas that was otherwise making the Illustrator file nearly impossible to work in.

 From Illustrator, I mass-exported these as svg files to more rapidly generate high resolution png files with ImageMagick, which I also used to combine all the individual tiles together, renumbering each png to fill in the empty